 Unaware of just how early and rapidly prenatal human development occurs, many Americans believe that the law should not protect the lives of embryonic and fetal human beings in the first 3 months of pregnancy.
 However, a strong majority of Americans believe that abortion from the fourth month of pregnancy and on is an evil of such immensity that it is appropriate to ban it.
 But even the numbers of these second- and third-trimester abortions are alarmingly large.

-The following facts on abortion are provided by the strongly pro-abortion Guttmacher Institute.
-Given the source of this information, it’s impossible for anyone to argue that these statistics are being stated misleadingly by biased pro-life advocates.
+The following facts on abortion are provided by the pro-abortion Guttmacher Institute.

-89% of all abortions in the United States are performed in the first trimester of pregnancy:
+In the United States, approximately 800,000 abortions per year are performed in the first trimester of pregnancy:

-11% of all abortions in the United States are performed in the second and third trimesters of pregnancy:
+In the United States, approximately 100,000 abortions per year are performed in the second and third trimesters of pregnancy:

 Where abortions occur:

-66% of all abortions are performed on never-married women; married women account for 18% of all abortions; and divorced women obtain 9.4%.
+46% of all abortions are performed on never-married women; married women account for 14% of all abortions.

 Women identifying themselves as Protestants obtain 43% of all abortions in the U.S.; Catholic women account for 27%; Jewish women account for 1.3%; and women with no religious affiliation obtain 24% of all abortions.
-18% of all abortions are performed on women who identify themselves as born-again or Evangelical.
+18% of all abortions are performed on women who identify themselves as born-again or Evangelical (2005).

-1% of all abortions occur because of rape or incest; 6% of abortions occur because of potential health problems with either the mother or the child; and 93% of all abortions occur for social reasons (that is, the child is unwanted or inconvenient).
+1% of all abortions occur because of rape or incest; 6% of abortions occur because of potential health problems with either the mother or the child; and 93% of all abortions occur for social reasons (that is, the child is unwanted or inconvenient) (2005).

 61% of all abortions occur before the 9th week of pregnancy; 18% happen between the 9th & 10th weeks; 9.6% happen between the 11th & 12th weeks; 6.7% happen between the 13th & 15th weeks; 3.5% happen between the 16th & 20th weeks; and 1.1% of all abortions (16,450/yr) happen after the 20th week of pregnancy.